StephanHerbert-data/Smart_home_Solar_panels/README.md

 ---

 ## 👤 Stakeholder
-**Jürgen**, a retired engineer and technology enthusiast, owns the smart home system analyzed in this project.
+**Jürgen** - a friend of mine - is a retired engineer and technology enthusiast, owns the smart home system analyzed in this project.
 He seeks insights into how to **optimize his setup** to reduce grid dependency and improve the **financial performance** of his solar installation.

 ---